meowius/learning/training.md

 - [ ] [NN/g Journey Mapping to Understand Customer Needs daylong](https://www.nngroup.com/courses/journey-mapping/) — next up June 23, July 19, or August 15/16, 2022
 - [x] [NN/g UX podcast](https://podcasts.apple.com/us/podcast/nn-g-ux-podcast/id1527196035) 🆓
 - [ ] [User Research and Testing for UX Writing on Udemy](https://www.udemy.com/course/user-research-and-testing-for-ux-writing/) — unusual focus on testing for content specifically, USD $16.99 🌟
+- [ ] [Smashing Magazine Online Workshops](https://smashingconf.com/online-workshops/workshops) — mostly front-end coding and visual design, but also topics on UX more broadly as well as user testing and accessibility, USD 350–450
 - [ ] [UX courses on FutureLearn](https://www.futurelearn.com/experttracks/ux-user-design-research) — As many courses as you like on UX (and other topics!) for a whole year for $279.99

 ## IA, metadata & taxonomy